afonsofrancof/The_Sauce_Notes/content/DAA/PL - Aula 1.md

 >[!note]+
 >These 3 percentiles allow the creation of box plot graphs.
 These specific graphs allow the discovery and presentation of outliers.

 ## Covariance & Correlation

 >[!hint]+
 >**Covariance** measures the direction of a relationship between two variables, while **correlation** measures the strength of that relationship.

 Covariance is hard to interpret, thus correlation is used instead.
+In a dataset, correlations >0.5 are considerable.

+>[!caution] Correlation does not mean causation!

 ## Resource links